 Funding sources

-Narrative synthesis was undertaken for eligible studies that had a qualitative nature.
+Extracted data were synthesized in descriptive and tabular formats.

-Thematic analysis of the extracted data was undertaken, focusing on interventions and outcomes within and between studies.
-This allowed a clear identification of themes to arise from the data.
+Descriptive analysis of the extracted data was undertaken, focusing on interventions and outcomes within and between studies.
+This allowed a clear identification of themes to arise from the data available.
 Similar methods of intervention were compared to each other looking at specific similarities and differences.
+Depending on available data from eligible studies a summary of evidence table would be implemented and the certainty of the evidence would have been examined utilising the GRADE approach due to the systematic review being part of the process to create a guideline.

 Results

 Three studies were identified to be eligible for our review (16-18).
 The review flowchart is shown in figure 1, with reasons for exclusion of full text papers analysed.

+Due to the limitation of data available and the variation in interventions used a summary of evidence table was unable to be performed and the GRADE approach not performed.

 The study characteristics are shown in Table 1.
 All three studies examined a different intervention.
 One examined the use of an acrostic (18), one the introduction of a specific prescribing ward round with a doctor and clinical pharmacist (16), and one the use of a checklist (17).
 Two of the studies used specific interventions to improve the quality of the ward round as a whole or reduce prescribing errors (17, 18).
 The third utilised the experience of others in a multi-disciplinary team in a controlled environment to improve prescribing (16).
 None of the papers contained specific consideration of weight-based medication errors, none demonstrated reductions in clinical harm, however, there were reductions in prescribing errors noted.
 Two studies highlighted that the introduction of the intervention was positively seen by the medical team and helped them to undertake ward rounds more effectively (16, 18).

-Meta-analysis was only undertaken if the data extracted from the eligible studies were amenable to it, the studies were heterogenous in terms of interventions used and outcome measure, so meta-analysis could not be performed.
+The studies were heterogenous in terms of interventions used and outcome measure, so meta-analysis could not be performed.

 Quality of evidence

 The risk of bias for all studies is available in Table 2.
 Two of the studies with continuous data were quality improvement studies and had short prospective post intervention data so sustainability cannot be assured (16, 17).
 The other study was an audit with no continuous prospective data (18).
-Overall, all studies scored as high risk of bias.
-As per the SIGN NHS evidence grade from the eligible studies the level of evidence is graded overall at Level D (16-18).
+Due to the nature of the studies, none reported on if there was deviation from the intended interventions.
+Furthermore, for all the studies the intervention implemented was known to the prescribers.
+Overall, all studies scored as serious risk of bias (16-18). .

 Checklists and mnemonics